 How to reheat leftover enchiladas

 In my opinion, these enchiladas are even better the next day and they can be easily reheated in the microwave, or in a 350 degree oven.
-Coat the casserole dish with foil the night before and it goes directly into the oven at 350 degrees.
+Cover the casserole dish with foil the night before and it goes directly into the oven at 350 degrees.
 Reheat gently until just warm, about 20-30 minutes.

 More Enchilada Recipes to try

-Easy Beef Enchiladas– only 6 ingredients needed
+Easy Beef Enchiladas– only 6 ingredients needed.

-Creamy White Chicken Enchiladas– using cream cheese in lieu of sour cream
+Creamy White Chicken Enchiladas– using cream cheese in lieu of sour cream.

-Easy Chicken Enchiladas– a tasty green sauce on top of chicken stuffed tortillas
+Easy Chicken Enchiladas– a tasty green sauce on top of chicken stuffed tortillas.

-Instant Pot Beef Enchilada Casserole– let the Instant Pot do all the work to make this tasty dish
+Instant Pot Beef Enchilada Casserole– let the Instant Pot do all the work to make this tasty dish.

-Homemade Sour Cream Enchiladas Recipe
+Homemade Sour Cream Chicken Enchiladas Recipe

 Ingredients